-‘Overture’ for more virus talks rejected as standoff deepens
+Democrats, Mnuchin at odds after ‘overture’ for virus talks

 They said, “We have again made clear to the Administration that we are willing to resume negotiations once they start to take this process seriously.”

-Their joint statement said Mnuchin made an “overture” to meet.
-The treasury secretary called the Democratic leaders on Wednesday, according to a person granted anonymity to discuss the private call.
+Mnuchin said the Democrats’ statement “is not an accurate reflection of our conversation.”
+He said Pelosi made it clear that she was unwilling to continue negotiations “unless we agreed in advance to her proposal, costing at least $2 trillion.”

-Mnuchin and White House chief of staff Mark Meadows also briefed GOP senators privately on Wednesday, but Republicans said there was no new information from the call.
+Mnuchin and White House chief of staff Mark Meadows also briefed GOP senators privately on Wednesday, but Republicans said there was no further information on next steps.

-The House is now on recess with the Senate only nominally in session until the end of this week.
-Lawmakers are being told they could be recalled to Washington on 24-hour notice.

-But no new aid is expected despite the mounting death toll, surpassing 161,000 in the U.S., and more than 5 million people infected.